sofiia-samigulina/tour-agency-sql/README.md

 I used technologies like:

-SELECT, INSERT, DELETE, CREATE TABLE/VIEW/TRIGGER/FUNCTION/PROCEDURE;
+-SELECT, INSERT, DELETE, CREATE TABLE/VIEW/TRIGGER/FUNCTION/PROCEDURE;
-JOINs, UNION;
+-JOINs, UNION;
-WHERE;
+-WHERE;
-ORDER BY, GROUP BY.
+-ORDER BY, GROUP BY.

-# what I learnt
+# What I learnt

 This project helped me turn theory into practice using SQL queries and language PL/PgSQL.
 In addition, I studied PostgreSQL in practice.